Brand Names: Myfortic

 - Where can I get more information (Myfortic)?

 What is mycophenolic acid (Myfortic)?

-Mycophenolic acid lowers your body's immune system.
-The immune system helps your body fight infections.
-The immune system can also fight or "reject" a transplanted organ such as a liver or kidney.
-This is because the immune system treats the new organ as an invader.
+Mycophenolic acid weakens your body's immune system, to help keep it from "rejecting" a transplanted organ such as a kidney.
+Organ rejection happens when the immune system treats the new organ as an invader and attacks it.

 Mycophenolic acid may also be used for purposes not listed in this medication guide.

 oval, orange, imprinted with CT

 oval, pink, imprinted with APO, MYC 360

 oblong, peach, imprinted with M2